Unparalleled Hair and Skin PRP Treatment in London

-As described in this article, the use of PRP for anti aging is actually relatively new.
+As described in this article, the use of PRP treatment in London for anti-ageing is actually relatively new.
 Dermatologists worldwide however are finding the treatment is experiencing a surge in popularity due to it being much less invasive than other treatments such as surgery.
 Cosmetic surgery is also known to have very variable results, despite the skill of the surgeon involved.

 PRP has another advantage for eyes versus surgery and that is cost.
-PRP can often be half or even a third of the price of cosmetic surgery.
-Platelet rich plasma treatment is of course made using the patient’s own body, whilst surgery if it goes wrong can leave permanent changes that are undesirable.
-Combined with the recovery time from surgery and it is no wonder that many view PRP as the eye treatment of choice.
+PRP is less expensive than surgery and can often be half or even a third of the price of cosmetic surgery.
+Platelet rich plasma treatment is of course made using the patient’s own body, so completely autologous whilst surgery if it goes wrong can leave permanent changes that are undesirable.
+Combined with short time recovery compare to the recovery time from surgery and it is no wonder that many view PRP as the eye treatment of choice.

 Platelet Rich Plasma – A hospital grade treatment